-Domtar has adopted policies on ethics, business conduct and fundamental human rights, including its Code of Business Conduct and Ethics, Whistleblower Complaints Policy, California Transparency in Supply Chains Act Disclosure and Human Rights Policy.
+Domtar has adopted policies on ethics, business conduct and fundamental human rights, including its Code of Ethics and Business Conduct, Whistleblower Complaints Policy and Procedures, California Transparency in Supply Chains Act Disclosure and Human Rights Policy.
 The company's strong corporate governance and oversight of its policies include regular audits and annual senior management reviews.
-As part of its compliance program, annual online training is provided to its employees on the Code of Business Conduct and Ethics.
+As part of its compliance program, annual online training is provided to its employees on the Code of Ethics and Business Conduct.
 Domtar's comprehensive compliance program guides its actions and helps ensure the company remains in compliance with applicable laws and regulations in the countries where it operates.

 Domtar's relationship with its suppliers is based on fair and legal practices.
 The company expects its suppliers to obey laws concerning fair treatment of workers, to provide safe and healthy work environments and to act in an environmentally responsible manner.
 It is committed to ensuring that its supply chain reflects its values and respects human rights.
-Domtar expects its suppliers to act responsibly, as outlined in its Code Business Conduct and Ethics.
+Domtar expects its suppliers to act responsibly, as outlined in its Code of Ethics and Business Conduct.
 Specifically, Domtar expects its suppliers:

-- not to use any form of compulsion, coercion, forced labour or involuntary prison labour, including any human trafficking and slavery; - not to employ underage employees, as defined by applicable child labour laws; - to comply with applicable minimum-wage, overtime and maximum-hour laws, as well as other wage and hour regulations; and - to comply with applicable laws related to an employee's choice to join, or not to join, any legally sanctioned organization or association.
+• not to use any form of compulsion, coercion, forced labour or involuntary prison labour, including any human trafficking and slavery;

+- not to employ underage employees, as defined by applicable child labour laws; - to comply with applicable minimum-wage, overtime and maximum-hour laws, as well as other wage and hour regulations; and - to comply with applicable laws related to an employee's choice to join, or not to join, any legally sanctioned organization or association.